Metric (band): Live It Out and Grow Up and Blow Away (2005–2007)

 On October 4, 2005, Metric released their second studio album, Live It Out, on Last Gang Records.
 The album, produced by Shaw, was well received by critics and fans, and eventually went twice platinum in Canada, selling over 200,000 units.

-Three singles supported the album' sales: "Monster Hospital" (number 55 on UK singles charts), "Poster of a Girl" and "Empty".
+Three singles supported the album's sales: "Monster Hospital" (number 55 on UK singles charts), "Poster of a Girl" and "Empty".
 "Monster Hospital" was selected as NME Track of the Week and was number 12 on NME Tracks of 2006.
 Live It Out as well as number 38 on NME Recordings of 2006.

 During this time, Metric opened for the Rolling Stones, whose tour coincided with theirs in New York City.
 The band did a UK-wide tour supporting Bloc Party as well as performing at Reading and Leeds Festival, The Great Escape in Brighton, Wireless Festival at Hyde Park in London and club dates throughout the UK.
 The band toured the world extensively for several years playing concerts in France, Germany, Iceland, Brazil, Greece, Italy, Turkey, the Netherlands, Finland, Belgium, Sweden, Norway, United States, Canada, Venezuela, Mexico and Japan to promote Live it Out.

 On June 26, 2007, Last Gang Records released Metric's 2001 album Grow Up and Blow Away, with an altered track listing compared to the unofficial version.
 There were added the songs "London Halflife" and "Soft Rock Star" (Jimmy vs. Joe mix) from the 2001 EP Static Anonymity and removed the songs "Torture Me", "Fanfare" and "Parkdale".
 The tracks were reordered and some songs (including the title track and "Rock Me Now") were slightly reworked.

 Throughout the summer of 2007, four new songs were road-tested by the band, tentatively named "Black Sheep", "The Hooks", "Stadium Love", and "Up in Flames".
 On October that year Metric played a live webcast show on Myspace's "Hey Play This" programme, playing requests sent in by fans.
 Along with old material, they performed several new songs, including "Freddie" (aka "Black Sheep"), "Standing in Line", "Gimme Sympathy" (aka "The Hooks"), "Twilight", "Joyride" and "Stadium Love".

 On November 13, 2007, Last Gang Records released a trailer on YouTube for a Metric DVD showcasing a live concert at the Metropolis Theatre in Montreal, as well as all three music videos from Live It Out.
 The DVD Live at Metropolis was released on February 12, 2008.
 A three-track EP was released on iTunes in December, featuring the live tracks "The Police and the Private", "Too Little Too Late" and "Patriarch on a Vespa" from the DVD, as well as the DVD trailer.